mozilla-l10n/documentation/src/tools/pontoon/messaging_center.md

 You can set a minimum threshold, maximum threshold, start of date range, and/or end of date range for submitted translations.
 Fields can be left empty (e.g. setting the minimum threshold to 5 and leaving maximum blank will set the filter to those with 5 or more translations).

 * By performed reviews\
-Target users based on the number of reviews they have conducted, using thresholds and/or date ranges.
+Filter users based on the number of reviews they have conducted, or when they conducted a review.

+You can set a minimum threshold, maximum threshold, start of date range, and/or end of date range for reviews conducted.
+Fields can be left empty (e.g. setting the minimum threshold to 5 and leaving maximum blank will set the filter to those with 5 or more reviews).

 * By last login\
 Filter contributors based on their last login activity within a specific date range.